Establishing University Policies

-Indiana University formally approves official university policies through an established process, publishes those policies in a consistent format, and maintains official university policies in a central, readily accessible policy website.
-Responsible administrators (as defined below) and their offices must comply with the procedures in this policy for drafting, approving, revising, distributing, maintaining, and withdrawing university policies.
+Indiana University formally approves university policies through an established process, publishes those policies in a consistent format, and maintains university-wide policies in a central, readily accessible policy website.
+Responsible Administrators and their offices must comply with the procedures in this policy for drafting, approving, revising, distributing, maintaining, and rescinding university policies.

 The standard template, as formatted for posting on the university policy website, should be used for all university policies.

-University policies may be adopted and posted only with the approval of a university vice president whose responsibilities include the subject of the policy; by the president within delegation; or by the Board of Trustees.
+University policies may be adopted and posted only with the approval of the Board of Trustees; or by the President within delegation; or by University Faculty Council; or by a university Vice President whose responsibilities include the subject of the policy.
 Academic policies shall be adopted and posted in accordance with the principles of shared governance of Indiana University.

-A university-wide policy should be based on a determination that its requirements are necessary to support a university mission or goal; promote consistency, efficiency, and effectiveness; mitigate or manage significant institutional risk; or assure compliance with federal or state laws, rules, or regulations.
+The adoption of a university policy should be based on a determination that its requirements are necessary to support a university mission or goal; to promote consistency, efficiency, and effectiveness; to mitigate or manage significant institutional risk; or to assure compliance with federal or state laws, rules, or regulations.

-Policies should impose the minimum burden, including time and resources to comply and should be consistent with achieving the stated objectives.
+Policies should impose the minimum burden on affected constituencies, including time and resources to comply, and should be consistent with achieving the stated objectives.

-Groups that will be affected by a policy, including those that must comply with the policy and those responsible for assuring compliance, must be informed, and have the opportunity to submit feedback.
-Affected groups may be consulted through existing organizations such as job categories, schools, or committees.
+Constituencies that will be affected by a policy, including those that must comply with the policy and those responsible for assuring compliance, should be informed of the existence and requirements of a proposed policy or to proposed revisions of an existing policy and should have the opportunity to submit feedback.
+Affected constituents may be consulted through existing organizations that represent job categories, schools, or committees.
 The faculty as a whole is represented by the University Faculty Council; individual notices are not required.

-As part of the policy development process, policy drafts must be reviewed by the Policy Advisory Council (PAC) for assistance with disseminating policies, recognizing groups that will be affected, and identifying issues and intersections with other policies.
+- As part of the policy development process, policy drafts should undergo review by a relevant working/review group, departments, committees, or taskforce.
+The Policy Advisory Council (PAC) is available to assist with disseminating policies, recognizing constituencies that will be affected, and identifying issues and intersections with other policies.
+The policy office may solicit such input from the PAC on new policies or substantive revisions to existing policies formally or informally.
 Policies with broad impact should also be reviewed by the President’s Cabinet.

-Responsible offices may put an interim policy into place in situations when a university policy must be established in a time period too short to permit the completion of the process delineated in this policy.
+Responsible University Offices may put an interim policy into place in situations when a university policy must be established in a time period too short to permit the completion of the process articulated in this policy.
 An interim policy will remain in force for up to one year from the date of issuance.

-Responsible offices may forego the review period and approve a policy via an expedited process when necessary.
+Responsible University Offices may forego the review period and approve a policy via an expedited process when necessary.
 Special situations where this is likely may include a change in federal or state law, a significant and immediate financial opportunity, or a major institutional risk.

-Faculty, staff and students are responsible for knowing, understanding, and complying with policies that relate to their position, employment or enrollment at the university.
-Responsible offices are responsible for following the policy development and implementation process established by this policy, communicating their policies effectively, reviewing and updating their policies regularly, and monitoring their policies for compliance and effectiveness.
+Academic appointees, staff, and students are responsible for knowing, understanding, and complying with policies that relate to their position, employment or enrollment at the university.
+The Responsible University Office identified in the “About This Policy” section of each policy must follow the policy development and implementation process established by this policy, communicating its policies effectively, reviewing and updating its policies regularly, and monitoring its policies for compliance and effectiveness.

 Academic and administrative units (including campuses, schools, and departments) may develop local policies, whether or not a corresponding university policy exists.
-Local policies must be compliant with any applicable university policy.
-In the event of a conflict between a university-wide policy and a campus, school, or departmental policy, the university policy will prevail.
+A local policy may be more restrictive than a university policy, but not less restrictive.
+Constituents are bound by local policy unless it contradicts university policy.
+Perceived conflicts between a local policy and a university policy should be brought to the attention of the local policy owner and the Chief Policy Officer for resolution.
+In the event of a conflict between a university policy and a local policy that cannot be resolved, the university policy controls.

-A staff member in the office of policy administration will serve as the policy facilitator in order to receive comments, concerns, and questions about policies.
-The policy facilitator will direct feedback and questions to the responsible office and policy contact and follow up to ensure that addressed response is received.
-The policy facilitator will not be involved in determining policy applicability to individual cases, but will instead generally track which policy areas receive feedback.
+A staff member in the Office of Policy Administration will serve as the policy facilitator in order to receive comments, concerns, and questions about policies.
+The policy facilitator will direct feedback and questions to the Responsible University Office and Policy Contact identified in the “About This Policy” section.
+The policy facilitator does not determine the applicability of a policy to a particular set of circumstances, but is available to assist the Responsible Office and Policy Contact in responding to feedback.

 Reason for Policy

-Indiana University establishes university-wide policies to further the university's mission; promote consistency, efficiency, and effectiveness; and mitigate or manage significant institutional risk.
-Responsibility for creating university policies is derived from the authority of Board of Trustees, including delegated authority to the president and university leadership to manage the institution, and to comply with federal and state laws, rules, and regulations.
+- Indiana University establishes university policies to further the university's mission; to promote consistency, efficiency, and effectiveness; and to mitigate or manage significant institutional risk.
+Responsibility for creating university policies is derived from the authority of Board of Trustees, including delegated authority to the President and university leadership to manage the institution and to comply with federal and state laws, rules, and regulations.

-University policies must be thoroughly reviewed, maintained, and made available to the university community to promote compliance and accountability.
-The present policy provides for a consistent, transparent, and inclusive development process; an identified authority for approving policies; a mechanism for regular review of policy needs, compliance, and effectiveness; a consistent policy format; and an accessible electronic policy library.
+- University policies must be thoroughly reviewed, maintained, and made available to the university community to promote compliance and accountability.
+This policy provides for a consistent, transparent, and inclusive development process; an identified authority for approving policies; a mechanism for regular review of policy needs, compliance, and effectiveness; a consistent policy format; and an accessible electronic policy library.

-The office of policy administration can assist with presenting the policy draft to the PAC for suggestions concerning language, level of detail, readability and potential impacts on other university policies or practices.
+The office of policy administration can assist with presenting the policy draft to the PAC for suggestions concerning language, level of detail, readability, and potential impacts on other university policies or practices.
 PAC members may solicit input from the organization or campus they represent.
-After receiving the input from the PAC, the responsible office will update the policy draft as needed.

 University Policy – A guiding or governing set of rules or principles, formally approved, to further the conduct of university affairs.
-This policy encompasses only university-wide policies, which should be distinguished from procedures or guidelines and from campus, school or departmental policies.
 Only those policies approved in accordance with this policy will have the force of university policy.

-Policy Advisory Council (PAC) – The Policy Advisory Council is a standing committee of University administrators convened by the Office of the Executive Vice President for University Academic to consult with university offices on proposed and draft policies to consider whether they are necessary and aligned with institutional mission, goals, and priorities; that policies are concise, consistent in format and scope, and easy to understand; to identify constituencies and other policies that may be affected; and to make recommendations to the responsible offices.
+Policy Advisory Council (PAC) – The Policy Advisory Council is a standing committee of university administrators convened by the Office of the Executive Vice President for University Academic Affairs to consult with university offices on proposed and draft policies to consider whether they are necessary and aligned with institutional mission, goals, and priorities; that policies are concise, consistent in format and scope, and easy to understand; to identify constituencies and other policies that may be affected; and to make recommendations to the responsible offices.
 The PAC also assists with dissemination and sharing feedback regarding policies.
-The PAC meets on a quarterly basis, and consists of the director of policy administration (chair), and representatives of each vice president, chancellor and provost.
+The PAC meets twice per semester during the academic year and consists of the director of policy administration (chair), and representatives of each Vice President, Chancellor and Provost.

-Policy Contact – The policy contact is generally a person who is the subject matter expert designated by the policy owner to be the first point of contact to answer policy questions and assist in policy interpretation.
+Policy Contact – The policy contact is generally an individual who is the subject matter expert designated by the policy owner to be the first point of contact to answer policy questions and assist in policy interpretation.